 The buildings may have changed over time and the people living on the farms today may not be your relatives but the valleys, mountains, rivers and creeks are just the same as when your ancestors left for the New World.
 Now imagine spending a night or two in the same valley, or even at the same farm where your forefathers lived before deciding to emigrate!

 Hey Iceland has been a leading expert in travel in the Icelandic countryside for more than 30 years and is still majority-owned by farmers.
-We offer accommodation in our large network of over 170 bed and breakfasts, country hotels, cottages and working farms in every corner of Iceland, in addition to self-drive and guided tours.
+We offer accommodation in our large network of over 160 bed and breakfasts, country hotels, cottages and working farms in every corner of Iceland, in addition selection of activities, self-drive and guided tours.

 Finding your roots in Iceland

 We recommend starting your preparation early.
 Look for the names of your ancestors, where they left from, which year and the name of their farm or district.
 We will then assist you by forwarding the information to genealogy experts who specialize in emigration from Iceland.
 The information that follows can then be used to plan your dream visit to the sites of your ancestors in Iceland.

 Please do not hesitate to contact our Icelandic heritage travel specialists for more information:

 Helpful links related to Icelandic heritage, in Iceland and North America:

 Icelandic Horses carrying hay at Laufás Museum in Eyjafjörður, North Iceland.

 Icelandic folk dance at Laufás Museum in Eyjafjörður, North Iceland.